Programmer-Network/yail/README.md

   <img src="./assets/images/logo.png" width="250">
 </p>

-**Luigui**, pronounced "lui-gooey" and inspired by the Super Mario character Luigi, is an official React library used by Programmer Network.
+**Luigui**, pronounced "lui-gooey" and inspired by the Super Mario character Luigi, is an official React UI component library used by Programmer Network.

 ## Prerequisites